elunna/nerfhack-changelog/README.md

 but they will have to work harder to maintain their spells.
 Cavemen will have a very difficult time with spellcasting.

 * The base memory retention ("KEEN") for spells is now 10000 turns, reduced from 20000 (SLASH'EM).
+Roles still start with 20000 turns of memory.
 * When reading or re-reading a spellbook, you will bring the retention back up to 10000
-* Primary spellcasters (healers, priests, monks, wizards, cartomancers) get a memory boost of 500 turns when they cast spells (SLASH'EM)
+* Primary spellcasters (healers, priests, monks, wizards, archeologists) get a memory boost of 500 turns when they cast spells (SLASH'EM)
 * Casting your **special spell** also grants a retention bonus of 500 turns no matter what role you are
 * Wielding a quarterstaff provides a small bonus to spellcasting (about a 1/3rd of the bonus a robe confers) (Fourk)
 * Hungerless casting ignores too hungry to cast penalty (xnh)